B1naryB0b/Bit-Lab-Digital-Garden/src/site/notes/Bit Hubs/Home Page.md

 # Looking for something specific?

 Use the **search function in the sidebar/header (shortcut is CTRL + K)** and type in what you are looking for, if you are luck it might already be inside the Bit Lab.
 If what you are looking for is a bit more... wishy washy, a pixel art technique you just can't remember the name of, or Lico?
 Lisov?
 Li... something substitution principle.
-You get the picture, **try using the tags to find what you are looking for.**
+You get the picture, **try using the [[Bit Hubs/Tags\|tags]] to find what you are looking for.**

 ![6870545e71bc06d925988660a0fc61d5.gif|1080px](/img/user/_Bit%20Lab%20Organisation/Images/6870545e71bc06d925988660a0fc61d5.gif)